electricblues/mixed_messages/README.md

 # Mixed Messages project

 ## General information

-A message generator program that every time a user runs the program, they get a new, randomized output.
+A message generator program that logs a randomized message about what the user should eat and where.

 ## Technologies used
-+ JavaScript
-+ Git and GitHub
-+ Command line

-- Node js
-- VS code
 - JavaScript

 ## Set up

+Clone the repository
+in the project folder, run "node runme.js"